SAmdaniel0070/integrity-tales-network/README.md

 **URL**: https://lovable.dev/projects/53b2c0f1-a311-438e-9cfe-ef5a849bf477

-## How can I edit this code?

-There are several ways of editing your application.

-Simply visit the [Lovable Project](https://lovable.dev/projects/53b2c0f1-a311-438e-9cfe-ef5a849bf477) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.